Being matched with a child

 - Search for children who are available to be adopted, create lists of children and share them with your caseworker, and contact children’s caseworkers.

 - Create a profile of your family that will appear in searches by caseworkers who are looking for families for children.
+Read workers’ advice about what makes a good profile on our blog.

 When using our national and state photolistings, be sure your worker knows you are looking at these websites and making inquiries.
 This will help them be prepared to respond in a timely fashion to any follow-up requests for information from the child’s caseworker.